-Shettima Launches Pre-emptive Action Plan As FG Moves To Curb Flood Disasters, Climate-induced Crises
+Shettima Launches Pre-emptive Action Plan as FG Moves to Curb Flood Disasters, Climate-induced Crises

 “We cannot leave here with only communiqués and good intentions.
 We must take ownership of this framework, embed it into our institutions, and stay accountable to its promise,” Shettima told participants at the workshop.

-Earlier in his keynote address, the Minister of Humanitarian Affairs and Disaster Management, Prof. Nentawe Yilwatda, said the Tinubu administration is committed to supporting the operationalisation of the Anticipatory Action Framework for Nigeria.
+Earlier in his keynote address, Minister of Humanitarian Affairs and Disaster Management, Professor Nentawe Yilwatda, said the Tinubu administration is committed to supporting the operationalisation of the Anticipatory Action Framework for Nigeria.

 He stressed the need for response agencies and intervention organisations to utilise the National Social Register to lay the foundation for a flood-resistant nation, noting that the register is a national resilience infrastructure.